letsdoitworld/wade-ai/Trash_Detection/README.md

 Our intent is not to offend anyone or anything.

 ## Data
 We have added the original dataset with some changes in the trash/dataset folder.
-It includes all the annotation json files (There are many, since they were done in different times and by differnt people).
-Additionally there is a link to the images that were done by the LDIW voluteers during the cleanup days, so You are able to select and use the images yourself aswell here: https://drive.google.com/file/d/1X_ozEv5vF3bhg3FIIU6_5suBC7UdVVtA/view
+It includes all the annotation json files (There are many, since they were done in different times and by different people).

+Additionally there is a link to the images that were done by the LDIW volunteers during the cleanup days, so You are able to select and use the images yourself aswell here: https://drive.google.com/file/d/1X_ozEv5vF3bhg3FIIU6_5suBC7UdVVtA/view These images do not have annotations.

 ## Getting Started